heroqu/book-liner/README.md

 Content addressable store for texts / books.
 Support splitting a book into a list of addressable lines / paragraphs.

-The goals and concepts behind the server are described in [Ideas section](#Ideas-behind)  near the end of this page.
+The goals and concepts behind the server are described in [Ideas behind section](#ideas-behind) near the end of this page.

 ## Running the server